 Powder sintering or laser sintering allows us to obtain more technical parts with good mechanical properties.

-This3D printing method works by agglomerating 0.10 mm layers of polyamide particles using a laser.
-This laser strikes a powder carpet only in the places necessary for the manufacture of the part.
-After production, the assembly must be allowed to cool, then an operator must powder the pieces of the production “cake”.
-On this technology, we have 3 machines with two materials which are PA12 sintering and glass loaded sintering.
+This3D printing method works by agglomerating layers of 0.10 mm polyamide particles using a laser.
+This laser hits a powder mat only where it is needed to manufacture the part.
+After production, it is necessary to let the set cool down and then, an operator must remove the pieces of the production “cake”.
+On this technology, we have 3 machines with two materials which are PA12 sintering and glass-filled sintering.

 Also, we use the Multi Jet Fusion HP to make parts in PA 12 sintering, but in 0.8 mm layers.
 Instead of a laser, arms are used to deposit contouring and fusing agents on the powder to create the shape of the parts.
 As with conventional powder sintering, we have to wait to powder the parts produced.
 For this type of prototyping, we usually need a few working days to produce the parts.
 The design time can be increased depending on the finish or the quantity of parts to be produced.

 Vacuum casting allows to make parts in small series.
 We use stereolithography to design a master model which is then used to create a silicone mold in which the polyurethane parts are produced and solidified in specific machines.